The increasing reliance on software

 Software-defined runtime execution platforms

-Technologies for Software-Defined-Vehicle
+Technologies for Software-Defined-Vehicles

-Challenges of Software-Designed-Vehicle
+Challenges of Software-Designed-Vehicles

 • Additional run-time mechanisms implemented in software layers may be needed to complement current standards and technologies.